Written by Editorial Team

 Choking is one of the most common causes of death in small babies.
-The very inquisitive nature of the babies, exploring and testing their surroundings as they crawl exposes them to various choking hazards.
+The very inquisitive nature of the babies, exploring and testing their surroundings as they crawl, exposes them to various choking hazards.
 On their expedition in the home or in the garden, they tend to pick up small things, poke at them, put them in their mouth, taste, feel and ultimately swallow them.
-This poses a very dangerous situation, considering what is being swallowed and secondly, if it gets stuck in the throat it hampers breathing and obstructs oxygen flow.
-So what exactly is choking, how to identify and prevent choking incidents?
-Read below to know more about infant choking.
+While it is common for babies to put things into their mouths, as parents it is vital that we monitor our babies constantly to prevent the hazard of infant choking

 Choking technically implies that the windpipe has been blocked and is causing difficulty in breathing.
 Your throat consists of two pipes: